 First, Deut.
 18:20-22 say that if a prophet speaks anything in God’s name which God has not commanded or in the name of other gods, then he shall be put to death.
 And how does one tell whether he has spoken what God has not commanded?
 If what the prophet proclaims does not come true.
 He also must not tell the people to follow other gods.
 Untrue predictions and preaching false gods–combined–make for a false prophet.

-Second, grace is needed in the New Covenant.
+Second, however, grace is needed in the New Covenant.
 The passage in Deut.
 18 needs to be filtered through the New.
 Yes, sometimes prophets today predict things that do not come true, like this or that candidate wining or not winning the presidency or some such thing.
 Should the church stone them to death?
 Of course not.
 We live in the New Covenant.
 Grace is needed.
 Should we consider him a false prophet if even one predictive prophecy does not come true?
 No, for grace is needed, again.

-Fourth, note any pattern of failed predictive prophecy.
+Third, note any pattern of failed predictive prophecy.
 What do we do if the prophet develops a pattern of untrue predictive prophecies?
 Clearly when his predictions regularly don’t come true, he is speaking from his own soul, not from the Spirit.
 Someone needs to speak into his life and tell him to get off of youtube and social media platforms or shut down his blog.
 Further, someone going on youtube and writing on his blog or posting on facebook shows an untethered, unchurched, independent prophet in the first place.
 Bad news.
 Heading for trouble, eventually.
 I urge people not to obey or put much confidence in this independent prophet, until he can prove that he belongs to a Christian community who regularly judge his prophecies.

 Summary and Application